Margarita Geuer: National team

 Geuer retired from the national team and from professional basketball at the age of 27, with a gold medal in the 1993 European Championship final in Perugia.

 Personal life

-Born of German parents in Spain and married to former basketball player Guillermo Hernangómez Heredero, Geuer is the mother of NBA players Willy Hernangómez and Juancho Hernangómez.
+Born of German parents in Spain and married to former basketball player Guillermo Hernangómez Heredero, Geuer is the mother of Euroleague players Willy Hernangómez (playing for FC Barcelona) and Juancho Hernangómez (playing for Greek giants Panathinaikos BC).